Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 This air-conditioned overwater villa (which can be booked for two to six lucky guests) also has all the top-of-the-line amenities you’d want in a home – like a full kitchen.

-Or just chill on the satiny soft white sand beaches with a book and some bubbly.
+Sway on the oversized hammock over the sea as your toes tickle the waves.
+Or chill on the satiny soft white sand beaches with a book and some bubbly.

-It’s all included in this laidback luxury retreat, so indulge.
+You can be as active as you want with snorkeling packages or scuba diving tours.
+It’s all included in this laidback private-island luxury resort, so indulge.

 - TripAdvisor rating: 5 out of 5